LunarWatcher/lunarwatcher.github.io/content/posts/2024-04-19-how-to-fix-stack-overflow.md

 ### The initiative cycle

 Before we can understand why the welcoming wagon failed, we need to look at how development has been done at the company for the past few years.
-I have a longer version of this expanation [here](https://meta.stackexchange.com/a/396939/332043), but here's a summary:
+I have a longer version of this explanation [here](https://meta.stackexchange.com/a/396939/332043), but here's a summary:

 It starts when the company announces some initiative - this can be anything, ranging from the welcoming wagon to the more recent staging ground and outdated answer projects.
 They make a _huge_ deal out of it, announcing it to everyone able, possibly unwillingly, to listen.